SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

 Frequency
 ************

 * One month of quarter-hourly values makes no significant difference to the tidal ellipse parameters at the ONC VENUS Central node.
-The changes are sparse and miniaml
+The changes are sparse and minimal.
 * We will need to wait until we have a longer quarter-hourly data set to see if it is beneficial for tidal ellipses, or try other more sensitive locations.

 Length
 ***********

 * The 6 months time series has two significant differences that lead us to believe that these ellipses are a better representation of the currents:

       * a.
 The smaller surface currents indicates that it averages out some of the surface currents that are due to winds or Fraser River outflow.
       * b.
 The smoother variations throughout the water column.
-Is not logical for the flow to fluctuate every couple meters throughout the water column.
+It is not logical for the flow to fluctuate every couple of meters throughout the water column.

-* Also a longer time series allows the tidal constituents to seperate, we can be certain that we are only looking at the M2 tidal constituent.
+* Also a longer time series allows the tidal constituents to separate, we can be certain that we are only looking at the M2 tidal constituent.

 Season
 ********
 * Larger, more circular currents at the surface in the spring
-* Narrower and smaller currents mid-depths in the spring
+* Narrower and smaller currents at mid-depths in the spring
 * The deep bottom currents are almost identical, like at the Central node.

 +-------------+------------+-----------+--------------+-------------+-----------+--------------+